 Click on the first image and then Shift + click on the last image, or select All Film Strip Photos under Use: in the toolbar.

-You can also select flagged photos.
+You can also select flagged images.

 You can also customise the template sheets.
 You can adjust the maximum cell width and size.
 And you can decrease the number of rows and columns.
 This increases the overall cell size.